The Strange Chores

+The third series premiered on ABC Family on 7 June 2024.

 Plot

 Two teenagers, Charlie and Pierce, discover that their "kooky neighbour" Old Man Helsing's house at the end of their street is secretly a portal to supernatural worlds.
 Helsing thinks he might be getting too old for all his adventures, so he allows them to become his apprentices.
 A mischievous ghost girl, Que, joins them on their adventures as they complete Helsing's freaky, bizarre, and sometimes terrifying chores.